Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 - Created base structure (color scheme and such) of pamphlet.
 - Gathered more images for the base of pamphlet.

+#### Infographic
+- Gathered images from Ovis Indiegogo page and researched inspirations

 ## Tuesday, 31st July 2018
 ### 11:30 - 12:30
 #### Website